Village of the Damned (1960)

 The town doctor arrives just as the soldier is passing out, and he is most definitely not Christopher Reeve.
 In fact, he's barely even a character in the movie.

-CAP: Looks like we caught a big one!
+Looks like we caught a big one!

 Unfortunately, whatever is affecting the town does extend upwards to some extent, and it is too powerful to just pull out of.
 The plane goes down, crashing behind the trees.